NC State seething in underdog role vs Kentucky in Gator Bowl

-No. 24 North Carolina State (8-3) is a 2 ½-point underdog against Kentucky (4-6) in the TaxSlayer Gator Bowl, a number the Wolfpack consider a slight heading into Saturday’s game in Jacksonville.
+No. 24 North Carolina State (8-3) is a 2 +-point underdog against Kentucky (4-6) in the TaxSlayer Gator Bowl, a number the Wolfpack consider a slight heading into Saturday’s game in Jacksonville.

 NC State has won four in a row, the longest streak in the Atlantic Coast Conference.
 It has eked out low-scoring games, won a couple shootouts and finished with more league victories than ever before.